rembo10/headphones/README.md

 ![preview thumb](http://i.imgur.com/kcjES.png)

+## License
-This is free software under the GPL v3 open source license - so feel free to do with it what you wish.
+This is free software under the GPL v3 open source license.
+Feel free to do with it what you wish, but any modification must be open sourced.
+A copy of the license is included.